SubhashriRavichandran97/Business-Strategy/README.md

 Weak points,
 Quick wins,
 Short term actions,
-Further steps, outlook on the innovative to-be concept
+Further steps, Outlook on the innovative to-be concept

 **To be state includes**
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------